google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 [EnvironmentPlugin](https://webpack.js.org/plugins/environment-plugin/).
 It works like the `DefinePlugin`, but reads the environment and replaces `process.env.` expressions automatically.

-Note: You're not required to use the `UglifyJsPlugin`.
+Note: You’re not required to use the `UglifyJsPlugin`.
 You can use any different minifier as soon as it supports dead code removal (e.g., the [Babel Minify plugin](https://github.com/webpack-contrib/babel-minify-webpack-plugin) or the [Google Closure Compiler plugin](https://github.com/roman01la/webpack-closure-compiler)).

-Note: There's a [webpack's `-p` console flag](https://webpack.js.org/guides/production/#cli-alternatives) that enables minification and `NODE_ENV=production` replacement.
-It might be useful for small prototypes; for real apps though, it's still better to use a production config because it gives you more transparency and better flexibility.
-You'll thank yourself later!
+Note: There’s a [webpack’s `-p` console flag](https://webpack.js.org/guides/production/#cli-alternatives) that enables minification and `NODE_ENV=production` replacement.
+It might be useful for small prototypes; for real apps though, it’s still better to use a production config because it gives you more transparency and better flexibility.
+You’ll thank yourself later!

 ### Further reading {: .hide-from-toc }

-* [What "environment variables" are](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables
+* [What “environment variables” are](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables
   -and-how-can-i-set-or-use-them)